pactus-project/pactus-website/README.md

 +++
 ```

-Make sure to fill all the fields carefully as they are important for SEO and user-friendly URLs.\
-After creating the file, you can start writing your blog post.\
-You can see your blog post in `http://localhost:1313/blog/your-post-slug` \

 - **Note that description field is optional**

-- **Note that for image only use the image name, the image should be in the `/assets/blog/post-filename/pic.jpg` directory**
+- **Note that for image only use the image name, the image should be in the `/assets/blog/{post-filename}/pic.jpg` directory**

+### Blog assets

+create a directory in `/assets/blog/{post-filename}/` and put all the images in that directory.

+**IMPORTANT:** Your blog post file name and the directory you create for its asssets should have the same name

-### static assets
+### Static assets

-For adding images, you can use the `/assets/blog/post-filename/image.png` directory.
+For adding static assets, you can use the `/assets/blog/post-filename/image.png` directory.

 ### Image